debackerl/pgasus/README.md

 #### Composing requests for relations

 The where clause is composed of values found in:
+* URL route constants, those are also used as equality operators.
 * URL route variables, those are used as equality operators.
-* URL route constants, those are also used as equality operators.
+Overrides constants.
 * URL query string, accordingly to the format specified by [queryme](https://github.com/debackerl/queryme)

 For insers, and updates, the new values of columns must be specified in the HTTP body.
 See section below.